Swimming water

 • Take a shower immediately after swimming.

-• Do not swim in areas where boats are operating.
+• Do not swim in areas with boats.

-• Do not swim near a dredger.
-This is a ship that sucks sand from the bottom.
+• Do not swim near a suction dredger.
+This is a vessel that sucks sand from the bottom.

-• Do not swim near a sewage treatment plant.
+• Do not swim near a treatment plant.

 • Do not swim in murky water.